Understanding Multistationarity of Fully Open Reaction Networks: ML for CRNs via a new graph representation

 \begin{example} Let $\cN_1$ be a fully open network with two species $A$ and $B$ and one non-flow reversible reaction, Let $\cN_2$ be a fully open network with three species $A$, $B$ and $C$ and three non-flow irreversible reactions:

 The SRSC-graph of these two networks are presented in Figure~\ref{fig:SRSC_graph}.

 \end{example}

+To see the reasoning behind Definition~\ref{def:SRSC_graph} let us briefly go through what happens in a graph learning algorithm.
+A graph learning algorithm works as follows.
+The input is a set of nodes and edges.
+Each node has a scalar or a vector of numbers as its feature; in the case of vectors, all must be of the same length.
+The algorithm updates the value of each node using an aggregation function, such as average, sum, or a learnable function, that combines its own previous value with the values from its neighbours.
+In directed graphs, only neighbours with incoming edges to the node are considered.
+This process is repeated for several steps (layers), and the algorithm can learn to assign different weights to different neighbours during aggregation.

+For graph-level classification (not node-level), the final node representations are combined using a pooling operation to produce a single graph representation: examples include mean, sum, or max pooling.
+This graph-level vector is then passed to a classifier (for example a neural network) that works with fixed-length input to make the prediction.

-The reasoning behind Definition~\ref{def:SRSC_graph} is that the graph learning algorithm needs to pass data from one node to another node using the directed edges.
-The decisive data in our problem are the stoichiometric coefficients, and therefore we let these move in the direction of reactants to products, and also freely among different instances of a species in different complexes.
+The decisive data in our problem are the stoichiometric coefficients, and therefore we created nodes containing these scalar values.
+We decided to allow aggregation in the direction of reactants to products, and also freely among different instances of a species in different complexes.
 Note that without the later permission, the graph may end up with low connectivity, leading the graph learning algorithm to perform poorly.
-We also put 0 as the weight on the reaction vertices since they are not encoding stoichiometric coefficients and they are only playing the role of a bridge between reactants and products and thus they should not have a numerical contribution.
+We also put 0 as the value on the reaction vertices since they are not encoding stoichiometric coefficients and they are only playing the role of a bridge between reactants and products and thus they should not have a numerical contribution.